directus-labs/guest-authoring/copy-this-template-directory/index.md

 - **VStack**: Vertical stack layout for arranging child views.
 - **Spacer**: Flexible space to push content to the top and bottom.

-### Conditional Views:
+### Conditional Rendering:

-Display different views based on the user's login status:
+Depending on the `isLoggedIn` state:

-- If logged in, show navigation links for creating posts and viewing posts.
+- If logged in, it displays navigation links for creating posts and viewing posts, along with a logout button.
-- If not logged in, display a login button.
+- If not logged in, it displays buttons to login and register.

 ### Create Post NavigationLink: